Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 A struct type called singleCommand stores all necessary info per command.
 The first argument is taken as the program name and set to the program field in the struct, as well as the first argument.
-The parser then collects all the arguments by delimiting on ' '.
+The parser then collects all the arguments by delimiting on whitespace.
 If a 17th argument is read in a single command, an error for too many arguments is returned. `parser()` also handles file redirects, changing how the file is opened/written to based on if the redirect is '>' or '>>'.
 If either symbol is encountered, a flag is set that the next token is the file to rediret to.
 If there is